walterfreeman/ast101/groups.md

 Your group is number 1004.
 Your lab time is Tuesday 3:35-4:50 PM.

 Your other group members are:
-* Anthony Ruscitto (ajruscit@syr.edu)
 * Jack Gonzalez (jgonza09@syr.edu)
 <br>

-Based on your responses your group will likely be meeting on South Campus.
-This week, you should contact each other by email, and arrange to meet
+Based on your responses, there wasn't a clear consensus on the format you want for your labs.
+Please talk to each other and figure out how you
-	       up in person somewhere for Project 1.
-Next week, once labs start, you should meet up at the designated spot on South Campus for lab.
-Bring your laptops and cellphones; once you get there, join the Course Room on Blackboard Collaborate at Tuesday 3:35-4:50 PM.
-One of our coaches will meet you there in person if possible.
+		want to do them (online, in person, etc.) In-person labs meet in front of Holden Observatory.

 Your group will be completing Project 1 Version A. You may download it from <https://walterfreeman.github.io/ast101/projects/project1A.docx>.